baetyl/baetyl/doc/us-en/setup/Install-OpenEdge-on-Debian.md

 ### Install Python2.7 and Python runtime dependency package

 > + OpenEdge provides Python Runtime, which supports running code written in Python2.7.
 If you run OpenEdge in **native process mode**, you **MUST** firstly install Python2.7 and the package actually use.
 But, If you plan to start in ***docker container mode***, you do not need to perform the following steps.
-+ The Debian system mentioned in this article is based on the following kernel version and CPU architecture.
++ The Debian system mentioned in this document is based on the following kernel version and CPU architecture.
 Then execute command 'uname -ar` is displayed as shown below.

 ![centos kernel detail](../../images/setup/os-debian.png)